 The share of conventional standalone storage tanks has decreased from the previous study, while the share of instantaneous water heaters and heat pump water heaters have increased.
 Storage, standalone water heaters were the most common type in the previous 2017 study, making up 52% (including commercial sized water heaters).
 This has decreased to 35% of water heaters in the current study.
-The presence of instantaneous and heat pump water heaters (HPWH) hav both increased since the previous study, from 26% to 38% for instantaneous and from 6% to 13% for HPWH.
+The presence of instantaneous and heat pump water heaters (HPWH) have both increased since the previous study, from 26% to 38% for instantaneous and from 6% to 13% for HPWH.

 The efficiency of water heating equipment has increased to 1.24 EF, above what is achievable for fossil fuel equipment.
-The average water heater EF for all water heater types found during non-program on-site inspections is 1.24, driven largely by the shift towards HPWH noted above which can have efficiencies greater than 3.0 EF.
+The average water heater EF for all water heater types found during non-program on-site inspections is 1.24, driven largely by the shift towards HPWH noted above which can have efficiencies greater than 4.0 EF.
 This means that in order to achieve water heating savings in the future, program homes will have to install HPWHs which is feasible considering the program shift to all electric homes.